LPaletto/Fantasy-Soccer-OR/readme.md

 python main.py
 ```

-plus eventual parameters to run the model.
+plus eventual parameters different from the default ones to run the model.

 ## Accessing results

-Results are saved in the results folder.
+Results are overwritten and saved in the results folder.
 They include:
 1. the best team for each round
 2. each player best line up days for both rounds
 3. the best combination of sold and bought players in the winter auction
 4. the points and goals scored by the user each day by lining up the best team in each day for both rounds
+Bt default, the results folder contains the results for the default model configuration.